 flung himself on the animal’s neck, sobbing inconsolably for the poor beast, and finally collapsed on the ground, never again to enjoy sustained mental lucidity.
 He had to be carried back to his room.

 Ever afterwards he oscillated between mania and a kind of childlike catatonia.
-Bizarre notes which he sent immediately after his collapse brought his dearest friend, a minister, Franz Overbeck, to Italy to return Nietzsche to Basel.
+Bizarre notes which he sent immediately after his collapse brought his dearest friend, a Christian minister, Franz Overbeck, to Italy to return Nietzsche to Basel.
 When Overbeck arrived he found Nietzsche on a couch in a pathetic state.
 Upon seeing his old friend, the philosopher sprung up into Overbecks arms, sobbing.
 Needless to say this was entirely out of character.
 Nietzsche was taken to a Basel asylum and from there to Naumburg under his mother’s care.
 After her death in 1897, he went to Weimar in his sister’s care.

 Many attribute his insanity and progressive paralysis to Syphilis.
 William Barrett, however, taking account of the prodigious amount of work which he produced just prior to the collapse, thinks that explanation may be too simple: